Learn About Dental for Seniors on Medicare

 Here’s a brief overview of each of these plans:

 Careington POS Dental Plan – Careington is a pioneer in the dental industry, delivering discount dental plans to more than 15 million members.
 They have the largest network of providers and a reputation for excellent customer service.
-I like this plan because of its discounts, including FREE added benefits for vision/LASIK, hearing, prescriptions and specialty healthcare (not available in Florida).
+We like this plan because of its discounts, including FREE, added benefits for vision/LASIK, hearing, prescriptions, and specialty healthcare (not available in Florida).
 Careington claims their plan offers up to 20-50% at more than 62,000 participating dental locations, including orthodontics and implant specialists.
-The list price is $149.95/year for individuals and $199.95/year for families.
-Browse to https://medicarewire.com/discount-dental-plans/ to see if this Careington plan is available in your area.

 :DP SmartHealth Plan – DentalPlans.com is the #1 name in discount dental.
 For more than 15 years, they've been committed to making care more accessible and more affordable for seniors.
 While they offer all leading DSP brands, they also have two plans of their own.
-I'm particularly impressed with the :DP SmartHealth Plan based on how much value it offers for the price.
+We're impressed with the :DP SmartHealth Plan based on how much value it offers for the price.
 In addition to great dental discounts, you get discounts on:

 - Telemedicine via eDocAmerica